Pellego is a digital brokerage for real estate professionals.

-We understand investors because we are investors.
-Said differently: we won't waste your time.
+We understand real estate investors because we are investors—we won't waste your time.

 Pellego never shares your information with anyone, even when you are competing for a property with a Pellego agent or client.
 Only you will be able to view the changes you make and the properties that you save.
 To improve Pellego and its predictions, Pellego may anonymously aggregate your data with everyone else's.